Alvarezhnh/InterDev/README.md

-# InterDev
-This is a course at CanTho University Software Center : International Developer - Aptech
+A course at Can Tho University Software Center